BigDataBiology/macrel/README.md

 While this classifier works well for prediction of anti-bacterial activity with (sensitivity and specificity of ~97%), other activities, such as anti-viral activity is badly classified with a sensitivity of only 23%.
 This reflects, in a general way, a non-homogeneous performance, also regarding the biochemical diversity of the peptides present in each one of those classes.
 These results suggest that a bigger training set, well annotated and maybe another conditions of training could improve the prediction performance.

 ## Testing

+FACS was further tested in two different metagenomes SRR90186022 and SRR9097106 (Table 4).
+The first is a synthetic metagenome of community mixing of *S. pasteurii* with homogenized fecal material, this metagenome is small containing 631.2 Mbp and took approximately 33m using 3 CPUs and buckets of 10Mb.
+The second metagenome is also synthethic consisting of a co-culture of *Rhodopseudomonas palustris* CGA009 and *Escherichia coli* MG1655 from Indiana University (Bloomington, USA LT1-A25).
+This metagenome is interesting because besides bigger (counts with more than 2.9 Gbp), it was also obtained of a smaller number of microorganisms, what could be benefit to understand if deepness of sequencing would interfere in the FACS results.
+The second metagenome took 30h to conclude, when using 3 CPUs and 10Mb buckets.
+In both tests it was used the Nextera-PE.fa adapters file as standard option, since the adapter sequences not always are available in the metadata.

 **Table 4.** FACS assessment of runs performed with two different metagenomes.